butterfree-cup/ETH-avax-M4-project/README.md

 ### Snowtrace

-You can deploy the smart contract to the Avalanche Fuji C-Chain network using Snowtrace.
+You can deploy the smart contract to the Avalanche Fuji Test network using Snowtrace.
 After deployment, you can monitor transactions, events, and the contract's state on the Snowtrace platform.

 ### MetaMask